Felmingham: Bryant's Heath

 Bryant's Heath is a nearby beauty spot and a designated Site of Special Scientific Interest.
 The heath is a good example of wet and dry heathland and fenland with a number of uncommon species of moss and lichen.

+Governance

+Felmingham is part of the electoral ward of Trunch for local elections and is part of the district of North Norfolk.

+The village's national constituency is North Norfolk, which has been represented by the Liberal Democrat Steff Aquarone MP since 2024.

 War Memorial

-Felmingham war memorial takes the form of an inscribed granite slab which was unveiled and re-dedicated in August 2018 in the presence of Graham James, Bishop of Norwich.
-The memorial is located inside St. Andrew's Churchyard and lists the following names for the First World War: